constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/abstract.md

 ## Abstract
 <!-- Context -->
-Decentralized web environments aim to give users data autonomy and control, in other words, data sovereignty.
+Decentralized web environments aim to give users data autonomy and control.
 <!-- Need -->
-Data sovereignty focuses on privacy and provider choice but lacks emphasis on empowering users to create and manage applications without significant computational resources.
+Data sovereignty focuses on privacy and provider choice, but the concept is not complete if it does not include the concrete usage of the data, if in that concept when it comes to the working of the application sovereignty can be surrendered to the owner of the computational unit or app.
 <!-- Task -->
-The exploration and retrieval of information play a pivotal role in web-based social applications.
+The exploration and retrieval of information is a core functionality of web-based social applications because it creates shared experiences to foster interactions.
 A promising example of web discovery techniques is Link Traversal Query Processing (LTQP), a SPARQL query paradigm that aims at exploring the web to answer queries by following the links provided by the documents, hence exploiting the connectivity of data sources.